Newborn infants can become infected with herpes virus during pregnancy, during labor or delivery, or after birth.

 Additional tests that may be done if the baby is very sick include:

 It is important to tell your health care provider at your first prenatal visit if you have a history of genital herpes.

 - If you have frequent herpes outbreaks, you'll be given a medicine to take during the last month of pregnancy to treat the virus.
 This helps prevent an outbreak at the time of delivery.

-- C-section is recommended for pregnant women who have a new herpes sore and are in labor.
+- C-section is recommended for pregnant women who have an active outbreak of herpes sores and are in labor.